donalthurley/articles/bitcoin.md

 After all, at that time the early participants would have used their own computers and would have earned bitcoin rewards as compensation.
 I don't think they would ever have anticipated the exponential growth in usage that has led to the colossal energy wastage we see today where only highly expensive and specialized GPU and ASIC hardware can now compete for those rewards.

+The original developers of Bitcoin also came from a cryptographic background.
+They may have been over eager to apply these techniques where ever they could.
+The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate application of cryptographical technology.
+However to use it to encourage the unnecessary consuming of large processing power is a misapplication.

 In software engineering, mistakes are nearly always made in the first implementations.
 We can see that second and third generation cryptocurrency platforms are addressing these shortcomings.